sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/README.md

 Data and compute separation

-No redundancy of data : all types of data can be placed together
+Unification of data, analytics and AI on one common platform : No redundancy of data : all types of data can be placed together

 Better reliability with transactions : ACID and time travel